howieliang/cvtui-ws/README.md

 ## Contact Us
 If you have questions or need further information, please contact us via [](mailto:) with a subject "CVTUI-WS: (your question)".

-## Acknowledgments
-This workshop is supported by the 4TU.NIRICT community funding.

 <!-- ![Logos](logo.png) -->